Life under Level 3: What stays open and where can I travel?

 Will schools and crèches remain open?

 Schools and crèches remain open with protective measures in place.
-Further, higher and adult education are to “escalate all appropriate protective measures and limit congregation as far as possible”.

 Do over-70s or medically vulnerable people have to cocoon?